 Snider Students Stay In by The Editorial Board

-Principal Ms. Chisley asked students to remain silent out of respect for the victims of the Marjory Stoneman Douglas High School shooting.
-A chime was struck after announcing the name of each victim.
+Principal Ms. Nicole Chisley asked students to remain silent to demonstrate respect for the victims of the Marjory Stoneman Douglas High School shooting.
+A chime was struck after the name of each victim was announced.

 The organizers of this nationwide walkout encouraged students to walk outside for 17 minutes, designating one minute for each victim.
 The “civic activity” at Snider took only five minutes.
-After announcements and chimes remembering the victims of the Florida school shooting ended, teachers were instructed to review the rules that help keep students safe from tragedies such as school shootings.
+After announcements and chimes ended, teachers were instructed to review the rules that help keep students safe from tragedies such as school shootings.

-The walkout was sparked by the killing of fourteen students and three staff members and the injury of fifteen others in Florida on February 14th.
+The walkout was sparked by the killing of 14 students and three staff members, and the injury of 15 others in Florida on February 14th, 2018.
 After this tragic event, students and teachers alike said enough is enough.
-The organizers of this event encouraged students to speak up and contact their congressmen in an effort to make gun control laws stricter.
+The organizers of the walkout encouraged students to speak up and contact their congressmen in an effort to make gun control laws stricter.

-Students across the nation, including those at Snider, wore orange because it has become the color representing anti-gun violence.
+Students across the nation, including those at Snider, wore orange, recently designated the color representing anti-gun violence.

 By encouraging students to wear orange, the administration recognized that the organized walk-in was more than remembering the victims in Florida.

-Superintendent Wendy Robinson met with principals about the national walkout, and Fort Wayne Community Schools as a whole decided to stay inside on March 14.
+Superintendent Dr. Wendy Robinson met with principals regarding the national walkout, and Fort Wayne Community Schools as a whole decided to stay inside on March 14.

-Posters around the school, put up on Monday and Tuesday, described the plan to line the hallways and stand silently for 17 minutes.
+Posters around the school, mounted on Monday and Tuesday, described the plan for students to line the hallways and stand silently for 17 minutes.

 The day of this plan; however, students were not allowed in the hallway and were told to stand in their classrooms if they wished to participate in remembering the Florida school shooting victims.
 The civic activity took approximately ten minutes, five of which were spent telling students rules designed to keep the school safe.

-The point of a national walkout was for students to use their voices and peacefully protest and, to remember the victims of school shootings, while also encouraging our government to take action on gun control.
+The point of a national walkout was for students to use their voice and peacefully protest and to remember the victims of school shootings, while also encouraging the national government to take action on gun control.

 “I thought it was awesome that students wanted to voice their concerns about guns in schools,” Ms. Chisley said.
 “I was happy that we stayed in, because I knew students would be safe.”

-Snider students were asked to remain silent while students in Pennsylvania walked to the White House to peacefully use their voices to make a change.
+Snider students were asked to remain silent at the same time students in Pennsylvania walked to the White House to peacefully use their voices to make a change.

 The actions of the school administration aimed to keep students under the supervision of staff.

-Administrators took pieces of paper with the word “in” written on them to tape over posters in the school supporting a walkout.
+Administrators used pieces of paper with the word “in” written on them to tape over posters in the school supporting a walkout.

 The twitter account @snider_walkout, created by students, published on February 28, after meeting with Ms. Chisley, that Snider was “supporting a 17 minute walkout on March 14th starting at 10 a.m.
 Students and teachers alike can line the hallways in memory of the 17 victims in Florida.”

-Ms. Chisley met with a student committee of eleven students three times to discuss what Snider would be doing to remember the Parkland victims.
+Ms. Chisley met with a student committee of 11 students three times to discuss what Snider would do to remember the Parkland victims.

 “I went to the students first,” Ms. Chisley said.
 “We first planned to line the hallways, but not everybody wanted to participate.”